Homebrew Roots – Hideout Brewing Company

 Hideout Brewing Company is pushing forward and constantly writing new beer recipes, totalling well over one hundred different beers, ciders, and meads.

-The brewery has a 10 bbl (310 gallon) system, comprised of salvaged tanks used to make a hot liquor tank, tilt mash tun, and kettle.
-Fermentation takes place in five 55 gallon drums and transferred one keg at a time making it one of the smallest and most hands on systems in the state.
+The brewery has a 10 bbl (310 gallon) system, comprised of salvaged tanks used to make a mash tun and kettle.
+Fermentation takes place in five 55 gallon drums and transferred one keg at a time making it one of the smaller and more hands on systems in the state.
 This type of system does allow for some advantages over larger systems including the ability to use a wide variety of yeast strains and create a number of specialty products and design new recipes.
-There is also a smaller, 1 bbl (30 gallon) stainless steel pilot system out back, used for experimental batches.